acumos/system-integration/z2a/INSTALL.md

     kubectl get pods -A
     ```

-TODO - edited to here.

-When all Kubernetes pods are in a `Running` state, the Acumos installation anc configuration has been completed.
+When all Kubernetes pods are in a `Running` state, the Acumos installation and configuration has been completed.

 ## Additional Documentation